appleguy19/newsong-app/_kc/volunteer.md

 ## Opportunities

-I feel like we need a short, "We'd love for you to join the team" type paragraph here.
-Or maybe an image or something?
+Kingdom City can't run without volunteers!
+We'd love for you to join us as we inspire and influence the faith and character of the next generation.

 ### General